-Livingston is home to the majority of Guatemala's Garifuna population and those interested in learning more about their cuisine and music will be able to afford it here, rather than in pricer neighbouring Belize.
+Livingston is home to the majority of Guatemala's Garifuna population and those interested in learning more about their cuisine and music will be able to afford it here, rather than in pricier neighbouring Belize.
 Additionally, anyone travelling exclusively in Guatemala will likely appreciate experiencing a different aspect of this country's population, not seen elsewhere.

-The Livingston – Rio Dulce boat ride is often feted as a big highlight, but we would not recommend travelling to the area if that's your only aim; although pleasant it's over-hyped.
+Despite not actually being an island, Livingston remains completely cut off from the rest of Guatemala - the only way in and out being by boat.
+Indeed, the Livingston – Rio Dulce boat ride is often feted as a big highlight, but we would not recommend travelling to the area if that's your only aim; although pleasant it's over-hyped.
 Instead enjoy your time on the river, not only as an excursion, but also as a means of transport to or from Rio Dulce town.

 A few hours spent at Playa Blanca is often included in day tours to Siete Altares, but we recommend skipping this entirely and making your own way to the waterfalls.

 These are best reached by a 2 hour walk along the coast where you'll chance upon local fishing families and hidden away villages.
 Walk down the hill to the beach-side of town where you'll see it signposted.
 Keep along this route and when your reach a rope bridge, you're around 45 minutes away.
 (If you'd rather avoid the walk, taxis will transport you there for approximately 25 GTQ for two people)